-List A: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies, Te Reo Māori or Te Reo Rangatira

-List B: Biology, Chemistry, Earth and Space Science, Physics, Science

-Business Studies, Economics, Physical Education, Te Reo Māori, Te Reo Rangatira List D:
+- List A: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies, Te Reo Māori or Te Reo Rangatira - List B: Biology, Chemistry, Earth and Space Science, Physics, Science - Business Studies, Economics, Physical Education, Te Reo Māori, Te Reo Rangatira List D:

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) Completion of Year 12 NCEA Anaesthetic Technician pathway Letter of confirmation from training hospital.
-48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B. Letter of Intention from CIE PreChiropractic pathway Letter of Intention from the New Zealand Chiropractic College 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
-Applicants for the Anaesthetic Technician pathway must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
-Diploma in Chinese (AK3428) Completion of Year 12 NCEA Diploma in Culinary Arts (AR3714) 48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or D Diploma in Japanese (AK3429) 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above Diploma in Patisserie (AK3731)
+48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B. Pre Chiropractic pathway CIE CIE Pre-Chiropractic pathway Letter of Intention from the New Zealand Chiropractic College 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Applicants for the Anaxshetic Technician pathway must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
+Diploma in Culinary Arts (AK3714) Completion of Year 12 NCF A Diploma in Japanese (AK3429) 48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or D Diploma in Patisserie (AK3731) 0.015 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Sport and Recreation (AK3246) Must be capable of meeting the Children's Act (CA 2014) requirements, Preferred subjects on entry are including police clearance.
-Level 2: English, Health Educat Completion of Year 12 Preferred subjects on entry are Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences.
-NCEA Statement letter of intent required.
-48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or D Interview ^b may be required.
-Addendum. ^a CLE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
-Diploma in English Language (AK3770) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 1 in any one subject from List A or D or ESOL Level 3 credits in reading and writing.
-Diploma in Business (AK1006) Applicants are required to have met University Entrance requirements.
-In some circumstances, students who have not met all the requirements for Thinsestin Entrance hat whose academic record indicates that they have a Diploma in Māori Development (AK3768) reasonable chance of success in Level 5 papers, may be admitted on a case by case basis.
-Interview ^b may be required.
-Diploma in Paramedic Science (AK1011) Must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
+Oudifloation Additional Duccomma Cuture Docerinoments Coloritor Cuitorio and Ducconner Diploma in Sport and Recreation (AK3246) Automotion Automot Preferred subjects on entry are Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences.
+Statement letter of intent required.
+Interview b may be required.
+Addendum. a Diploma in English Language (AK3770) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 1 in any one subject from List A or D or ESOL Level 3 credits in reading and writing.
+Diploma in Business (AK1006) Diploma in Mãori Development (AK3768) Applicants are required to have met University Entrance requirements.
+In some circumstances, students who have not met all the requirements for University Entrance, but whose academic record indicates that they have a reasonable chance of success in Level 5 courses, may be admitted on a case by case basis.
+Interview b may be required.
+Diploma in Paramedic Science Must be capable of meeting the Health Practitioners Competence (AK1011) Assurance Act (HPCA Act 2003) and the Children's Act (CA 2014) requirements, including police clearance.
+Must be 18 years or older by the first day of semester.
+Must be capable of meeting the Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Children's Act (CA 2014) requirements, including police clearance.
+Must be 18 years or older by the first day of semester.